Make a Hands-On Contribution

 Benefits

 Volunteers enjoy the opportunity to interact with visitors and to be part of the Garden team at its most celebratory times.
-Upon completion of 16 volunteer hours each year, you are welcome to take programs for free.
 Volunteers also enjoy special appreciation events and enrichment activities.

 Nasami Farm, Whately, MA